dmytro-feshchenko/electron-mobx-react-todolist/README.md

 - Uses Mobx for state management
 - Hot page/app reload
 - Dev Tools (mobx-react-devtools)
-- Unit testing with Jest
+- Unit and Snapshot testing with Jest

 ## How to start:
 Clone the project: